zilkipradita/ChatApp/README.md

 * Implement unit tests

-  For the Unit Tests i'm using RSpec, to test the models, and by using it i also worked on the Integration Testing for Sign Up scenario and create room scenario. and i also make code coverage using SimpleCov, you can see the result of all of the test in installation section
+  For the test, i'm using RSpec, not only for the Unit Test (test user and room models), but also for Integration Testing (test for user signs up scenario and user creates room scenario) and for the code coverage i'm using SimpleCov, i worked on all of them, and you can see the result of the test in installation section

 * Implement tasteful UI